utdata/rwd-mastery-assignments/billboard-hits/rubric-wb.md

 A [Data Drop]((https://docs.google.com/document/d/1gd5RR5YK43N3uE0o1vBoJfnkSo5S0JJFUCJmFsa75FM/edit#heading=h.k2b1zvdn1534)) is a short story that outlines your findings in readable sentences.
 It needs to read like a new story, but in this case won't have any sources beyond the data.

-In this case (and this case only for this class) you can add some personal flavor in the story.
-Write this in Google Docs and include at least one chart chart from the Workbench.
+In this case (and this is the only case for this class) you can add some personal flavor in the story.
+Write this in Google Docs and include at least one chart from the Workbench.
 (You can upload the PNG into the Doc.)

+## Turn it in

-Once complete, **Share** your Workbench project with my email and submit the private link along with and your Google Doc to the Canvas assignment.
+- Once complete, **Share** your Workbench project with my email and submit the private link as a comment in the assignment.
+- Share your Google Doc to my email as AN EDITOR and submit the link to the Canvas assignment.